pl-semiotics/nix-remarkable/README.md

 ## Quick start
 Clone and navigate to this repository and run the following to cross-compile GNU Hello to the reMarkable tablet.
+If you want to use the binary cache (recommended), run `cachix use nix-remarkable` first.

 ```sh
 nix build --arg release true -f . rmPkgs.hello